Mispulin/TechnicianDuty/README.md

 ###TECHNICIAN
 Working technician is blue, not working is grey.

-- skillLevel (affects time needed to repair)
+- age
 - isAvailable (if he's repairing or free)
-- age
+- workPlace (where's he supposed to be at)
 - workLog (what is he doing, for how long etc)

 ###COMPUTER
 Working computer is green, not working properly is red.

-- state (working or not working)
+- working (true or false)
 - priority
-- difficulty (affect time needed for repair)
-- isAssigned (is somebody coming to work on it)
+- assigned (is somebody coming to work on it)
 - age